-Note: Participants must have completed an introductory course in DBT prior to participating in this workshop.
+Note: Participants are required to provide evidence of having completed an introductory course in DBT in order to join this workshop.

 - Professionals who see clients in one to one sessions and wish to add DBT techniques to their set of skills or want to use full DBT with their clients where applicable.

 - People or teams working in inpatient or community settings.

 - Mental health/psychiatric nurses, social workers, occupational therapists, clinical psychologists, psychiatrists, probation officers, people working in HR or Occupational Health departments.

 - Carers for people with mental health issues.

 This workshop is eligible for Learning Credits from The Psychological Society of Ireland with other accreditation pending.

 4 mornings from 9:30 to 12:30, including short break.

 - History and background.

 - Biological Theory of emotional and behavioural dysregulation.